 - “No Place Like Home” lesson (Part 1 series) uses the virtue of respect and teaches dual attention (internal and external).
 The sensation of the body is used to clarify direction of attention with “breath” and “sound.”
 With attention inward not to external relations perception and adaptation shifts.
 The sense of centering oneself through physical sensation helps children find peace within the storm of conflict.

-2. Personal Bubbles Freeze Dance (Part 1 series) creates a “storm” of excitement with big beat music.
+- Personal Bubbles Freeze Dance lesson (Part 1 series) creates a “storm” of excitement with big beat music.
 When the children bump into or touch each other the music freezes and attention is turned from “out there” to inside with the “home breath.”
 Attention follows the physical vibration of humming “hooooommmmme.”
 The vibration of the sound gives attention a physical directive into the body.
 The attention follows the movement vibration of sound and breath into the physical centers of the body, calming both mind/body.
 More attention is now inside then to the external environment.
 Children return to the game playing now with “Home” and no one bumps, the music plays on and children are asked what changed?

-3. “Panda Bear Bowling I” game (Part II series) integrates a. following directions, b. sensing balance and coordination, and c. inspiring courage and risk taking.
+3. “Panda Bear Bowling I” lesson (Part II series) integrates a. following directions, b. sensing balance and coordination, and c. inspiring courage and risk taking.
 The core torso to the pelvis are reeducated to sense of strength and stability .
 This sensation foundational to the sense of courage explores sense of position, space and timing.

 • Does the child demonstrate more patience, calmness and cooperation?